albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Allow scrolling and zooming in the map and jump back to aircraft after
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-This setting allows an user to move around in the map without the need to manually disable the aircraft centering.
+This setting allows a user to move around in the map without the need to manually disable the aircraft centering.

 Time until aircraft following is activated again after any manual map